 - Consider your current offers and promotions.
 Are you making it easier for customers to engage on every channel where they want to shop?

 - Understand how your customers enjoy spending their time.
 How can you reward them for it?

-- Also, ask customers what they care about.
+- Ask customers what causes they care about.
 Whatever the cause, it’s another opportunity to build real relationships.

-One big advantage of Mobile Passes over their physical counterparts is that they’re always within reach.
-95% of Gen Z shoppers have a smartphone, and it’s almost always at hand.
-Therefore loyalty cards or coupons that are stored on the phone have a higher chance of being redeemed.
+However, one big advantage of digital loyalty cards over their physical counterparts is that they’re more likely to be within reach.
+98% of Gen Z shoppers own a smartphone and it’s almost always on their person.
+Therefore it’s safe to say digital loyalty cards or coupons stored on the phone have a higher chance of being used and redeemed.

-- By having their mobile pass scanned at the POS, customers can redeem their points for various rewards and discounts.
-At the same time, retailers have the opportunity to identify in-store shoppers and learn more about their customers.
+- When a customer’s mobile pass is scanned at the POS, they can redeem their points for various rewards and discounts.
+At the same time, retailers are able to identify in-store shoppers and learn more about their customers.

-- The shop assistant can also use the system to enroll customers in a Perk Program where they receive various members-only benefits, such as a dedicated express checkout lane.
+- Shop assistants can also use the system to enroll customers into the loyalty program and get instant benefits for future visits, such as a dedicated express checkout lane.

 - Those who already have a digital loyalty card receive push notifications when near the store.
 These can be reminders or notifications about the latest sale.

 In order to capture data about brick-and-mortar purchases and send them to the loyalty program’s database, you need specialized software and hardware solutions.
 A common strategy is to integrate with the POS system you use in your store, so you can scan each customer’s loyalty card (or credit card, if card-linking technology is enabled).